Skip to main content

 }

-When the status is retry, the _links object includes start-verification so your client can initiate a new SDK session.
+When the status is retry, the _links object includes start-verification so your client can initiate a new verification attempt.

 Onboarding Integration